 Sleep Hygiene

-Here is a list of what I found to be the most helpful
+Here is a list of what I have found to be the most helpful

 interventions for sleeplessness and insomnia.
-The first four here helped me
+The first four listed here helped me

 transition from 5 hours of sleep per night to at least 7 within a week.

-minutes, first thing after waking.
-Early sunlight resets and supports a
+minutes in indirect sunlight directly after waking.
+Early sunlight flips the wakefulness switch and supports a

-healthy, regular circadian sleep cycle.
-Sunlight directly after waking works
+healthy, regular circadian cycle.
+Direct or indirect sunlight within a few minutes after waking works

-best, but direct or indirect sunlight anytime during the day is beneficial.
+best, but sunlight anytime during the day is beneficial.
 The

 Stop eating four hours before bed.

 Don’t overeat for dinner.
-Eating late meals keeps you up and burdens the
+Eating late meals makes restorative sleep difficult because of the way it burdens the

 digestive system.
-Snacking right up to bedtime keeps the mind in a state of
+Also, snacking right up to bedtime keeps the mind in a state of

 before bedtime, you will find a part of you relax knowing that hunger and compulsive